Celiali/PFERD/README.md

 # The Poses for Equine Research Dataset (PFERD)

+This repository is the official PyTorch codes of:

+The Poses for Equine Research Dataset (PFERD) \
+Ci Li, Ylva Mellbin, Johanna Krogager, Senya Polikovsky, Martin Holmberg, Nima Ghorbani, Michael J. Black, Hedvig Kjellström, Silvia Zuffi and Elin Hernlund

 ![front](front.jpg)

 PFERD, a dense motion capture dataset of horses of diverse conformation and poses with rich 3D horse articulated motion data.
-The data can be accessed on [GoogleDrive](https://drive.google.com/drive/folders/1OVq-4uJ79DtydNQxpo6EtZHnrWOZhd6O?usp=sharing).
-This repository provides example codes to visualize the data and evaluate the data.
+This repository provides codes to visualize the data and evaluate the data.

 ## Installation

+The codes are tested in Python3.7, Pytorch 1.8.2, Aitviewer v1.9.0 for Ubuntu 18.0.
+Below we prepare the python environment using Anaconda.

 ``` bash
 git clone --recurse-submodules https://github.com/Celiali/PFERD.git